Links on SoundGuys may earn us a commission. Learn more.

 Every day I wake up to the news that yet another celebrity has a podcast—when will it end?
 Okay, maybe it’s not every single day that a new star joins the audio media trend, but podcasts have certainly entered the mainstream and won’t fade any time soon.
 While podcasts may not be the entertainment medium for everyone, they have their perks, and they give you more direct access to your favorite celebrities.
 There are so many podcast services to choose from, but the Apple Podcasts app is the default on iPhones—is this incumbent podcast streaming app any good?

-Editor’s note: this Apple Podcasts review was updated on Aug.
-9, 2021 to include further information about Apple Podcasts Subscriptions.
+Editor’s note: this Apple Podcasts review was updated on February 3, 2022, to address an FAQ about a controversy surrounding the app.

 What is Apple Podcasts?

-Apple Podcasts is Apple’s proprietary podcast-listening app, and it’s pre-installed on every iPhone and iPad (Android smartphones can’t download the Apple Podcasts app).
+Apple Podcasts is Apple’s proprietary podcast-listening app, and it’s pre-installed on every iPhone and iPad (Android smartphones can’t download Apple’s podcast app).
 The app lets you discover, stream, download, and rate podcasts, and its interface is highly navigable if you’re accustomed to Apple software.

 Who is Apple Podcasts for?